-The US continued to view Saddam as a tyrant and a threat to the stability of the region and throughout the 1990s President Clinton maintained sanctions and ordered air strikes in the Iraqi no-fly zones in the hope that Saddam would be overthrown by political enemies inside Iraq.
+The US continued to view Saddam as a threat to the stability of the region and throughout the 1990s President Clinton maintained sanctions and ordered air strikes in the Iraqi no-fly zones in the hope that Saddam would be overthrown by political enemies inside Iraq.

 The scenario changed dramatically in 2001 after the September 11 attacks on New York, as President George W. Bush spoke of an “axis of evil” consisting of Iran, North Korea, and Iraq.

 Bush announced that he would take action to topple the Iraqi government because of the alleged threat of its “weapons of mass destruction”.

 Saddam later claimed that he falsely led the world to believe Iraq possessed nuclear weapons in order to appear strong against Iran.